 - a.
-Site design shall be in accordance with Sections 36.65.1, 36.65.2 and 36.65.5 of the TRPA Code of Ordinances. - Buildings shall be sited in a manner consistent with adjacent properties, with consideration given to sun and shade, changing climatic conditions, noise, safety, and privacy. - c.
+Site design shall be in accordance with Sections 36.5.1, 36.5.2 and 36.5.5 of the TRPA Code of Ordinances. - b.
+Buildings shouldall be sited in a manner consistent with adjacent properties, with consideration given to sun and shade, changing climatic conditions, noise, safety, and privacy. - c.
 Each step of a phased project shall provide a design that is as complete as possible in the functional, visual, drainage and traffic aspects. - d.
+Site planning shall include a drainage, infiltration, and grading plan that meets water quality standards. - de.
+Exceptions to TRPA Code of Ordinance 33.3.6 related to groundwater interception may be considered for projects in Town Centers, if the project is designed to prevent adverse offsite groundwater impacts.
+Design measures shall be included in the project to prevent ground water from leaving the project area as surface flow and to ensure that any groundwater that is interfered with is rerouted into the groundwater flow to avoid adverse impacts to hydrologic conditions, SEZ vegetation, and mature trees.

-Site planning shall include a drainage, infiltration, and grading plan that meets water quality standards. - Site planning shall meet the requirements set forth in the Regional Transportation Plan. - f.
-In the Mixed-Use areas special emphasis shall be placed on the provision for pedestrian open space and landscaping. - g.
+- e.f.
+Site planning shall meet the requirements set forth in the Regional Transportation Plan. - f.g.
+In the Mixed-Use areas special emphasis shall be placed on the provision for pedestrian open space and landscaping. - g.h.
 Setback standards shall follow requirements set forth below. - Structures: Setback requirements for each zoning subdistrict are outlined in Chapter 2 of these Area Plan Regulations. - ii.
-Scenic Corridors: In addition to the Chapter 2 setback standards, on parcels abutting roadways rated in TRPA's Scenic Resources Inventory, buildings and structures shall be setback 20 feet from the highway right-of-way line in accordance Section 36.5.4 of the TRPA Code of Ordinances, except within the Mixed Use Subdistricts. - Buildings, structures, and other land coverage/disturbance shall be setback from SEZs in accordance with Section 53.9.3 (SEZ Setbacks) of the TRPA Code of Ordinances.
+Scenic Corridors: In addition to the Chapter 2 setback standards, on parcels abutting roadways rated in TRPA's Scenic Resources Inventory, buildings and structures shall be setback 20 feet from the highway right-of-way line in accordance Section 36.5.4 of the TRPA Code of Ordinances, except within the Mixed Use Subdistricts. - iii.
+Buildings, structures, and other land coverage/disturbance shall be setback from SEZs in accordance with Section 53.9.3 (SEZ Setbacks) of the TRPA Code of Ordinances.